-People who are doing a 4x4 self drive in Botswana often hire a vehicle and these come with everything you need on your journey.
+Many parts of Botswana's game reserves are only accessible in 4 x 4 vehicles due to the rough roads.
+If you are planning on doing a 4x4 self-drive safari in Botswana we recommend hiring a proper vehicle that comes with everything you need on your journey.
 Below is a quick checklist of advice that could help you when on a self-drive safari in Botswana.

-- Drive on the left hand side of the road in Botswana
+- All vehicles are right-hand drive - drive on the left-hand side of the road in Botswana.

 - A related point - stick to the speed limit, especially in the national parks - it is for your safety and allows you to see many more animals that you may have just whizzed past.

 - Do not travel after dark, as animals are harder to see on the road at night.
-Many accidents happen because of this.
-Animals such as kudu often jump across the road at night in front of cars, so you need to be very cautious when driving at night.
+Many accidents happen because of this - animals such as kudu often jump across the road at night in front of cars.

 - Take extra petrol with you in Jerry cans - even if you have a backup tank.
 Most of the petrol stations are only located in the major cities and you can use a lot of fuel when driving through sand, so you may often use more than you think.

-- Take at least 100 liters of water with you.
+- Take at least 100 litres of water with you.
 The water in the rivers needs to be boiled before drinking it.
 So take clean water with you.
-Also you may need it to fill radiators or for basic washing etc.
+Also, you may need it to fill radiators or for basic washing etc.

 - Carry a satellite phone.
 When you run into trouble, it will be in the middle of nowhere and you will have no idea when the next vehicle might come by.
 You need to have some way to ask for help in an emergency.